Standard home insurance does not usually cover renovations.

 Hurricane-proofing your home if you live in a coastal area will usually result in a discount on your homeowners insurance policy.
 On average, homeowners who invest in hurricane shutters, storm windows and hurricane ties for the roof save an average of $42 a year.
 More importantly, these improvements make it less likely that homeowners will have to make claims after small storms, which will help keep premiums low over time.

 When you're planning a home renovation, you need to review your homeowners insurance policy at two points during the process:

 Depending on the project, you may need to make changes to your policy at both stages.

 Before your contractor begins remodeling your home, you will need to make adjustments, and possibly additions, to your home insurance policy.
 Here are a few of the most common changes you'll want to consider making before renovations begin:

 Increase your liability and medical insurance during construction

 Your homeowners insurance policy includes liability and medical coverage, which protect you if someone is hurt while working in your home.
-Professional contractors should carry workers' compensation insurance in case any of their team members get hurt.
+Professional contractors should carry workers' compensation insurance in case someone on their team gets inured.
 However, if you plan to tackle any of the renovations yourself or with the help of friends and family, it's important to adjust your coverage.

 Increase your personal property insurance during renovation

 If you're undertaking a big construction project, you'll have strangers working in your home every day.
-Evaluate your personal property limits to make sure that all of your valuables are covered against accidental damage and theft.
+Evaluate your personal property limits to ensure all of your valuables are covered against accidental damage and theft.

 Add "dwelling under construction" coverage to your homeowners insurance policy